ndonfris/fish-lsp/docs/ROADMAP.md

 - [ ] Release binary downloadable files, per machine OS
   - [ ] need a build pipeline as well
   - [ ] handle scope specific dependencies
+  > NOTE: used bun to complete this, but the binary files are huge so it currently
 - [ ] Action for updating [fish-lsp.dev](https://github.com/ndonfris/fish-lsp.dev) documentation on new publishes
   - [x] write script for generating `fish-lsp --help` screenshot
 - [x] add action testing `fish-lsp --help` is successfully built on __os matrix__ (would be _mac_ and _unix_)